A dev's guide to sustainably supporting live games without crunching

 We saw a version of that story play out earlier this year, when it came to light that some Epic Games staffers were complaining about having to work in near-constant crunch mode in order to keep Fortnite updates coming at a rapid clip.
 In the wake of that story making the rounds, the industry as a whole seemed to get a bit more proactive about taking a stance on crunch; Apex Legends dev Respawn Entertainment even made a show of saying it wouldn’t make weekly updates to its popular F2P battle royale game in order to maintain the dev team’s quality of life.

-“That's the closest we've come to seeing anybody even make a statement like that in that space,” says veteran game producer Keith Fuller.
+“That's the closest we've come to seeing anybody even make a statement like that in that space,” says veteran game producer Keith Fuller (read our full Q&A with him here).
 “Now it seems as though they're making good on those words, that they're executing on that, they aren't putting out daily deliveries or whatever Fortnite's doing.
 But then also, the next thing that people do is, they put up the monthly active users, daily active users charts, for those games.
 And okay well, great, it's wonderful you're doing that for your team on Apex.
 Let's compare your active users vs. those of Fortnite.
 Oh, look.
 Yours are horrendously cyclical and trending downwards, while Fortnite is skyrocketing off the planet.
 From a business standpoint, which one should we be doing?”

 Fortnite's latest season update, its tenth in two years, introduces pilotable mechs, prestige missions, and more